psam3210/a1-hello-world/README.md

 Your code is working if, in the browser, you see `Hello, World!` displayed prominently.
 It should also appear in the console.

+All exercises will follow this format.
+There will be an `index.html` file that is used to render the results of your code, and then a separate `.js` file for you to write your code.

 ## 1. Alice, meet Bob
 Alice and Bob are [two names](https://en.wikipedia.org/wiki/Alice_and_Bob) often used in the field of cryptography as placeholders for individuals.